 Timing the packet before a busy tour week

-Send the packet sketch to your broker at least one business day before a multi property week when possible.
-Listing teams can route questions to the right contact, schedule engineering access, or decline gracefully when timing does not work.
-Last minute packets still happen in commercial real estate; they simply produce last minute answers.
+Send the packet sketch to your broker at least one business day before a multi-property week when possible.
+The seller's side can route questions to the right contact, schedule engineering access, or decline gracefully when timing does not work.

 Keep a version number on the file name.
 "Packet v3" prevents your team from debating yard photos that belonged to an earlier draft.
 Small habits reduce rework more than extra pages do.

 We align acquisition questions with seller expectations and local market tone.
-Share your packet sketch with us before the next round so we can sequence follow ups with listing parties efficiently.
-Start from our services when you are unsure which path fits, or from the blog index for related tour and diligence notes.
-Owners marketing space can also review submit a property when they want disposition context aligned with how we present assets.
+Share your packet sketch with us before the next round so we can sequence follow-ups efficiently.